Feeling hangry? Why we get angry when we are hungry

 Cut back on sugar

-Try to avoid junk foods, which can cause a sugar crash.
+Try to avoid junk foods, which could cause a sugar crash.
 Nutrient-rich, high-fibre foods can keep your blood sugar stable and keep you feeling fuller longer.

-"Reducing the intake of highly processed foods with added sugar can help prevent a qrapidrise then crash in blood sugar, which can effect our mood," says Patel.
+Pillai says: "Reducing your intake of highly processed foods with added sugar can help prevent a rapid rise then crash in blood sugar, which can affect your mood."

 Eat wholegrains

-"Focus on wholegrain carbohydrates such as brown rice or pasta, as well as fibre from vegetables, fruits, pulses, beans and protein food sources," says Patel.
-"These foods keep energy and blood sugar levels more stable, which will help you feel better overall.
-This is because they take longer for our body to break down to digest, reducing spikes in blood sugar.
+Pillai explains: "These foods keep energy and blood sugar levels more stable, which will help you feel better overall.
+This is because they take longer for your body to break down to digest, reducing spikes in blood sugar.

-"Fibre also helps to keep us fuller for longer by slowing down digestion and stomach emptying, as well as having many other fantastic benefits for our health and well-being," she adds.
+"Fibre also helps to keep you fuller for longer by slowing down digestion and stomach emptying, as well as having many other fantastic benefits for your health and well-being."

 Pay attention to your feelings

-According to the University of North Carolina study, hungry people who understand how they feel and if the effect of changes may be able to reduce their chances of becoming hangry.
+According to the University of North Carolina study, hungry people who understand how they feel and of the effect of changes may be able to reduce their chances of becoming hangry.

 Emotional self-awareness can be a personality trait, but it is also something that can be learned through techniques such as mindfulness.
-It can also help to take note of when you're more likely to feel hungry or irritable, so you can have snacks on hand.
+It may likewise help to take note of when you're more susceptible to feelings of hunger or irritability, so you can have snacks on hand.

 Article history